rust-gamedev/rust-gamedev.github.io/content/news/042/index.md

 - work on game head-up display / panel (HUD) was initiated,
 - various errors are now briefly displayed as toasts in the UI,
 - support of map hashing was added and deterministic map paths are used,
-- several small fixes, code quality improvements.
+- several small fixes, and code quality improvements.

 See [gameplay][video-game] and [menu][video-menu] screen recordings on YouTube.